Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Introduction

 \subsection{Two Applications}

-Despite its plausibility, the ultimate test of the Layer-Peeled Model lies in its ability to faithfully approximate deep learning models through explaining empirical observations and even predicting new phenomena.
+Despite its plausibility, the ultimate test of the Layer-Peeled Model lies in its ability to faithfully approximate deep learning models through explaining empirical observations and, better, predicting new phenomena.
 In what follows, we provide convincing evidence that the Layer-Peeled Model is up to this task by presenting two findings.
-To be concrete, we remark that the results below are concerned with well-trained deep learning models, which correspond to, in rough terms, (near) optimal solutions of Program \eqref{eq:dl_opt}.
+To be concrete, we remark that the results below are concerned with well-trained deep learning models, which correspond to, in rough terms, (near) optimal solutions of \eqref{eq:dl_opt}.

-\paragraph{Balanced Data.} When the dataset has the same number of training examples in each class, \cite{papyan2020prevalence} experimentally observed that neural collapse emerges in well-trained deep learning models~\eqref{eq:dl_opt} with the cross-entropy loss: the last-layer features from the same class tend to be very close to their class mean; these $K$ class means centered at the global-mean have the same length and form the maximally possible equal-sized angles between any pair; moreover, the last-layer classifiers become dual to the class means in the sense that they are equal to each other for each class up to a scaling factor.
+\paragraph{Balanced Data.} Roughly speaking, neural collapse~\cite{papyan2020prevalence} refers to the emergence of certain geometric patterns of the last-layer features $\sigma(\bW_{L-1} \sigma(\cdots \sigma(\bW_1\bx_{k,i}) \cdots ))$ and the last-layer classifiers $\bW_L$, when the neural network for \textit{balanced} classification problems is well-trained in the sense that it is toward not only zero misclassification error but also negligible\footnote{Strictly speaking, in the presence of an $\ell_2$ regularization term, which is equivalent to weight decay, the cross-entropy loss evaluated at any global minimizer of \eqref{eq:dl_opt} is bounded away from $0$.} cross-entropy loss.
+Specifically, the authors observed the following properties in their massive experiments: the last-layer features from the same class tend to be very close to their class mean; these $K$ class means centered at the global-mean have the same length and form the maximally possible equal-sized angles between any pair; moreover, the last-layer classifiers become dual to the class means in the sense that they are equal to each other for each class up to a scaling factor.
+See a more precise description in Section~\ref{sec:related_w}.

 While it seems hopeless to rigorously prove neural collapse for multiple-layer neural networks~\eqref{eq:dl_opt} at the moment, alternatively, we seek to show that this phenomenon emerges in the surrogate model \eqref{eq:intro_peeled}.
-More precisely, when the size of each class $n_k = n$ for all $k$, is it true that any global minimizer $\bW_L^\star = \left[ \bw_1^\star, \ldots, \bw_K^\star \right]^\top, \bH^\star = [\bh_{k,i}^\star: 1 \le k \le K, 1 \le i \le n]$ of Program \eqref{eq:intro_peeled} exhibits neural collapse (see its formal definition in Section~\ref{sec:related_w} and Theorem~\ref{theo: cross-entropy balance})?
+More precisely, when the size of each class $n_k = n$ for all $k$, is it true that any global minimizer $\bW_L^\star = \left[ \bw_1^\star, \ldots, \bw_K^\star \right]^\top, \bH^\star = [\bh_{k,i}^\star: 1 \le k \le K, 1 \le i \le n]$ of \eqref{eq:intro_peeled} exhibits neural collapse?
 The following result answers this question in the affirmative: